-This Visitor’s Center is part education, part concierge, part gift shop and part wine or beer tasting.
-Staff can provide information about wineries, tours, hotels, restaurants and a number of Napa Valley experiences.
-Concierges can help setup your wine tasting itinerary, provide maps and directions, personal knowledge about specific wineries and or arrange tours.
+The Napa Tourist Information Center is part education, part concierge, part gift shop and part wine or beer tasting.
+Staff are trained to provide information about wineries, tours, hotels, restaurants and a number of Napa Valley experiences.
+They can help setup your wine tasting itinerary, provide maps and directions, personal knowledge about specific wineries and or arrange tours.

 The tasting bar is separated from the rest of the center (more privacy) and features the bar as well as chairs and small tables.
 Along with wine, they also serve craft beer.

 Tasting flights include four samples or a reserve tasting.
 Wines are also available for purchase by the glass or bottle.
 And wines can be paired with small bites including cheeses, nuts and various chocolates.

 A few stand alone wine tasting rooms in and around Napa are starting to also pour beer.
 Ron and Susan’s son Graham is passionate about beer and he has setup their beer tastings to focus on small regional and local hand crafted brews.
 The beer tastings are complemented nicely be several TV screens often playing various sporting events.

 Also note the St. Helena Olive Oil company takes up the large back portion of this visitor’s center – this is the same company that started in St. Helena – this is their outlet for the city of Napa.
 Lots of their olive oil is for sale here and you can also taste samples.